 - You want fresh herbs in your kitchen for cooking.

 - The soil in your yard is less than desirable.

 - And the best reason … you have a pile of “treasures” you have collected at garages sales.

 Once you have your containers picked out, it’s time to choose what plants you want to put in them.
 Whether you’re planting vegetables or flowers, consider what the plant will do as it grows.
-Some plants are viney and will grow down the side of the pot so obviously taller containers are better for these.
+Some plants are trailing and will flow over the edge of the container.

 Deciding on which flowers to plant is where a lot of people become overwhelmed.
 Start by looking at the big pots the nursery already has planted.
 You can see they have more than one type of flower and might actually have quite a few.